-- 60. Marks was replaced by Dr. Vinay Prasad, a critic of vaccine mandates, mask mandates, and booster shots,53 who was named the head of CBER on May 7, 2025.
-On May 16, 2025, Prasad issued A Center Director Decisional Memo that overruled the recommendation from FDA's vaccine staff members to approve for licensure a new protein-based Covid vaccine for all individuals 12 and older.54 On May 30, 2025, Prasad issued a Center Director Override Memo that overrode FDA vaccine staff members' recommendation to license the next generation of mRNA vaccines.55 - a special assistant at the FDA on or about April 2, 2025.
-Shortly thereafter, H eg was involved in delaying approval of the protein-based vaccine that was the subject of Prasad's Center Director Decisional Memo of May 16.56 H eg is a former sports medicine doctor whose Board certification is in Physical Medicine and Rehabilitation who also has promoted incorrect information and misinterpreted data about vaccines.57 Despite this, H eg was named to be FDA's liaison to the ACIP prior to the April 2025 meeting.
+- 61. Marks was replaced by Dr. Vinay Prasad, a critic of vaccine mandates, mask mandates, and booster shots,53 who was named the head of CBER on May 7, 2025.
+On May 16, 2025, Prasad issued "A Center Director Decisional Memo" that overruled the recommendation from FDA's vaccine staff members to approve for licensure a new protein-based Covid vaccine for all individuals 12 and older.54 On May 30, 2025, Prasad issued a "Center Director Override Memo" that overrode FDA vaccine staff members' recommendation to license the next generation of mRNA vaccines.55 - 62.
+A curious hire at the FDA was Dr. Tracy Beth Høeg ("Høeg").
+Høeg was hired as a "special assistant" at the FDA on or about April 2, 2025.
+Shortly thereafter, Høeg was involved in delaying approval of the protein-based vaccine that was the subject of Prasad's Center Director Decisional Memo of May 16.56 Høeg is a former sports medicine doctor whose Board certification is in Physical Medicine and Rehabilitation who also has promoted incorrect information and